• Learning Center

 Self-service knowledge base

-BoldDesk Knowledge Base
+BoldDesk AI-powered Knowledge Base

 A knowledge base is a central repository of all the relevant information about the brand and the company in general, from the most basic to very complex details.
 Some of this information includes:

-• Frequently asked question articles
+• Frequently asked questions articles

 • Manuals